non/debox/README.md

 times.
 Maps will tend to use 33-66% of the underlying storage.

 Large maps which have most of their elements removed will still maintain a large underlying array.
-Use `compact` to relcaim unnecessary memory in these situations.
+Use `compact` to reclaim unnecessary memory in these situations.

 Unlike Scala Maps (which store a key and value together as a `Tuple2`), Debox stores keys and values in separate arrays.
-This makes iterating over keys or values separately faster, but means that operations which treat a map as a sequence of tuples are slow and/or not supported.
+This makes iterating over keys or values separately faster, but means that operations which treat a map as a sequence of tuples are slower and/or not supported.

 Example usage: